Iconica-Development/training_flutter_architecture_expert/_slides/4_storage_communication_single_source_of_truth.md

 ---
 Also, do not use the app's design to dictate the interaction of the backend.
 Define a logical interface according to REST or your backend principle of choice, and then define the interactions as 1 or more calls for your specific needs in the app.

-> A good alternative for central backends and minimal communication is to use graphQL, which flutter as full support for.
+> A good alternative for central backends and minimal communication is to use graphQL, which flutter has full support for.
 > https://pub.dev/packages/graphql

 ---